-DESCRIPTION: Garrett College will be pursuing grant funding to construct a trail along the County owned Mosser Road; however, this trail needs to extend to the destinations visited by the students, many of which are on the western side of US 219, necessitating a crosswalk for safety.
+PROJECT DESCRIPTION/PURPOSE AND NEED: The County supports the efforts of Garrett College and Garrett Trails to construct a trail along County owned Mosser Road from the College to US 219 (phase I), along US 219 to the North (phase II) and along US 219 to the South (phase III).
+The trail is needed to allow students access to various destinations, many of which are on the western side of US 219, necessitating a crosswalk for safety.
 The College will take responsibility for maintenance of the entire length of Phase I of the trail.
 The County understands that SHA is willing to include engineering for that walk with improvements planned to that intersection.
-We further understand that SHA would be willing to aid with grading of the trail on the property SHA owns as right-of-way.
+We further understand that SHA would be willing to aid with grading of the trail that crosses SHA right-of-way.
 The County acknowledges and appreciates that SHA has begun analyzing this intersection, as it has many known safety and traffic flow issues.
-Protecting the pedestrian traffic as part of the planning is vital.
-Phases II & III will be part of discussions in the future.
+Garrett College on Mosser Road houses many students from out of the area who live either in the dorms or in nearby rental housing.
+For these students walking is their main mode of transportation.
+As a result students are often seen walking from the college to various businesses along US 219 in the McHenry area.
+These students also walk at night and the situation can be very dangerous.
+In fact there have been incidents where students have been hit and many more near misses.

 LOCAL COMPREHENSIVE PLAN CONSISTENCY: The 2008 Comprehensive Plan lists as part of the Vision Statement that Deep Creek Lake is a place where 'the transportation system limits vehicle traffic congestion and enhances pedestrian and bicycle circulation, especially in McHenry and Thayerville' (p 4-3).
 In addition both Chapter 4 and Chapter 6 of the Plan acknowledge much pedestrian traffic in the McHenry area.
 This project will improve safety for pedestrians, especially students with no other means of transport.
 Page 4-32 of the Plan specifically maps out the location for a 'pedestrian/bicycle improvement (crossing)' at this location.
 This project would be incorporated into phase I of our greater transit vision as outlined in Transit Priority #1.
-This project supports Maryland Transportation Plan's objectives to 'provide secure transportation infrastructure, assets and operations for the safe movement of people and good' and 'enhance transportation networks and choices to improve mobility and accessibility, and to better integrate with land use'.
+This project supports Maryland Transportation Plan's Safety and Security Goal, specifically the objective to 'provide secure transportation infrastructure, assets and operations for the safe movement of people and good.'
+In addition it supports the Maryland Transportation Plan's Community Vitality Goal, specifically the objective to 'enhance transportation networks and choices to improve mobility and accessibility, and to better integrate with land use.'

-- 2. Evaluate pedestrian crossings at UNO's and Trader's Landing for safety improvements - a.
+2) Evaluate pedestrian crossings at UNO's and Trader's Landing for safety improvements a.
 UNO's: